jayendra-ram/miniTorrent/README.md

-# 🥐 minTorrent - a minimal python bitTorrent client
+# 🥐 miniTorrent - a minimal python bitTorrent client

 Built for learning.
 So far only supports downloading individual files.